top of page

 Research Directions

-Research Topic I: Hydrogen Energy - Modification and Development of High efficiency Catalysts for Hydrogen Fuel Cell Anodes and Cathodes.
+Hydrogen Energy - Modification and Development of High efficiency Catalysts for Hydrogen Fuel Cell Anodes and Cathodes.

 In light of these challenges, our laboratory focuses on research related to fuel cells, including the preparation, modification, and development of binary, ternary, and non-platinum nanomaterial catalysts for both the cathode and anode.
 We investigate the relationship between their surface composition and activity, aiming to develop high-performance catalysts for fuel cells and accelerate the commercialization of this technology.

-Research Topic II: Surface Properties and Segregation Studies of Nano-Alloy Nanocrystals.
+Surface Properties and Segregation Studies of Nano-Alloy Nanocrystals.

 In our laboratory, we employ chemical methods to synthesize alloy nanocrystals containing precious metals and transition metals.
 We systematically study the relationship between their surface composition, processing, properties, and catalytic activity.
 Through the use of instrumental analysis, we observe phenomena such as composition diffusion, alloying, dealloying, and segregation.
 Our goal is to conduct in-depth research on the surface composition and thermal properties of alloy nanocrystals, providing theoretical insights for the application of nanomaterials.

-Research Topic III: Electrochemical Water Splitting for Hydrogen Production.
+Electrochemical Water Splitting for Hydrogen Production.

-Hydrogen is considered an ideal clean energy source that can potentially mitigate the limited reserves of fossil fuels and the pollution caused by their combustion.
-Therefore, electrochemical water splitting for hydrogen production (HER) is an important pathway towards reducing environmental pollution and achieving renewable clean energy.
-The development of efficient and stable hydrogen evolution reaction catalysts holds significant scientific and practical value.
+Hydrogen is one of the ideal clean energy sources and is expected to alleviate the limited storage capacity of fossil fuels and the pollution of combustion products.
+Therefore, electrocatalytic water decomposition to produce hydrogen (HER) is an important way to reduce environmental pollution and realize renewable clean energy.
+The development of efficient and stable hydrogen production catalysts has important scientific value and practical significance.
+Pt, as a traditional HER catalyst, faces the problems of high price, low storage capacity and poor reaction stability.

-Research Topic IV: Electrochemical Reduction of Carbon Dioxide.
+Electrochemical Reduction of Carbon Dioxide.

 By electrochemically converting carbon dioxide (CO2) into value-added fuels and chemicals using renewable energy sources, we can mitigate the increasing concentration of CO2 in the atmosphere and reduce dependence on traditional fossil fuels.
 Therefore, our laboratory focuses on the synthesis of various materials to enhance the selectivity of CO2 reduction products while minimizing the competing hydrogen evolution reaction (HER) and improving Faradaic efficiency (FE).